 Each of these first three festivals was held in Royal Leamington Spa and were enormously successful.

 In 1997 Maura Kutereba ( Karolinka) proposed to formalise our work by setting up a constituted Federation.
 She had been on the Festival organisinmang committee from the beginning along with Ewa and Kazik Brzeski, Leszek Bojanowski (Tatry), Andrzej Sagajllo (Zywiec), Basia Klimas-Sawyer (Orleta) and Janek Krupski (Polesie).
 Maura Kutereba became Chair of the Federation and remained so for 3 years.
-Subsequently Ewa Brzeska became Chair.
-Currently and from 2004 Basia Klimas-Sawyer (Orleta and Mlody Las) holds that office.
+Subsequently Ewa Brzeska became Chair, followed by Basia Klimas-Sawyer (Orleta) from 2004 and Ania Szpek (Karolinka/Wiwat) from 2015.

 In 1999 there was no festival organised within the U.K. Instead the Federation (which was officially established in 1997) helped to organise five groups to represent the U.K. at the International Festival of Polish Folklore in Rzeszow in Poland.

 In 2001 Ric Gwizdek, with the help of the committee, organised the 4th Festival, which was held in the newly built Lowry Theatre in Manchester.

 In 2003 the 5th Festival was held in Croydon, organised by Basia Klimas Sawyer and the festival committee.
 This Festival was aimed at a wider London audience.

 The 7th Festival of Polish Folklore in Great Britain